Reception – Honeybees

 Our focus topics for the autumn term are: My Life Milestones, Me and My Family, and House Pets.
 We will be having lots of circle times, getting to know each other, speaking and listening and turn-taking in groups.
 Through this topic, we will write for different purposes, trying hard to use the correct initial sound and any other sounds in the word that we can hear.
 We will write birthday cards, shopping lists, simple captions and labels.

 In other areas we will be learning about primary colours and how to mix these to make new colours.
 We will be drawing and painting pictures of ourselves, our families and pets.
-We have forest school every Friday where we explore the forest school area on our school field; we will share stories, look for signs of autumn and talk about the different seasons and changes in weather.
+We have forest school every other Tuesday afternoon with Mrs Elliott where we explore the forest school area on our school field; we will share stories, look for signs of autumn and talk about the different seasons and changes in weather.
 We will make pictures from fallen leaves, create leaf rubbings and help Mrs Elliott plant bulbs and look after the flowers and vegetables in our garden.

 In maths, we will be sorting objects into ‘same’ and ‘different’ as well as by size, colour and shape.